gogobook/my-asp-dot-net/ch6.md

 vector multiplication.
 Mathematics provides a couple of ways to multiply vectors, but the one of interest here is known as the dot product or inner product, which actually returns a scalar as a result.
-That’s the reason for this example—to demonstrate that arithmetic operators don’t have to return the same type as the class in which they are defined.
+That’s the reason for this example——to demonstrate that arithmetic operators don’t have to return the same type as the class in which they are defined.
 In mathematical terms, if you have two vectors (x, y, z) and (X, Y,